yeatmanlab/roar-legal-documents/atHomeAssentValidationPaid.md

 **Who can I talk to about the study?**

-If you have any questions about the study or any problems with the study, your parent or an adult can help you email us at [readingresearch@stanford.edu](mailto:readingresearch@stanford.edu).
+If you have any questions about the study or any problems with the study, your parent or an adult can help you email us at [roar-research@stanford.edu](mailto:roar-research@stanford.edu).
 You can also contact us at any time if you feel you have been hurt by being a part of this study.

 If you have questions about the study but want to talk to someone else who is not a part of the study, your parent or an adult can help you call the Stanford Institutional Review Board (IRB) at (650)-723-5244 or toll free at 1-866-680-2906.